fribalet/Bayesian-matrixmodel/stancode_gallery3/readme.md

 # Model description

 ## Notes
- * Code compiles and converges well in initial tests.
+ * Code compiles and intial tests are underway.
+After testing is done, it is recommended to use gallery 3 code for the new data files.

 ## The model versions contained in gallery 3:
 `m1`:`matrixmodel_mlmultinom_estinilnorm2_freedelta_normparam_trackgrowthvol_xval2.stan`